szaimen/Nextcloud-NAS-Guide/README.md

 In order to automatically unlock the encrypted root partition, you need to setup TPM2 unlocking during boot.
 <details><summary>Click here to expand</summary>

-The abbrevation `CLI` will be used from now on in this guide (as synonym for controlling your server over SSH) and stands for `Command Line Interface`.
+The abbreviation `CLI` will be used from now on in this guide (as synonym for controlling your server over SSH) and stands for `Command Line Interface`.

 1. Connect from a PC in the same network to your server over SSH (if not already done)
 1. Copy and paste the following command over `CLI`: <br>
 `wget https://raw.githubusercontent.com/nextcloud/vm/master/not-supported/tpm2-unlock.sh && sudo bash tpm2-unlock.sh`<br>
-(**Hint**: On Windows, pasting works by pressing the right mouse-key)
+(**Hint**: On Windows 10, pasting works by pressing the right mouse-key)
 1. Enter your **password** again
 1. Choose to install TPM2 Unlock
 1. Wait until it has configured some small things
 1. Type in your **LUKS password** for your root partition
 1. Wait until it shows that the setup was successfull and press `[ENTER]` to reboot your server

-Now it should unlock the root partition during boot automatically.
+Now it should unlock the root partition during boot automatically (so that you don't have to enter the LUKS passphrase).
 If not, something has failed.

 **Please note: it is not recommended to proceed with this guide, if it doesn't unlock the root partition automatically at this point!**
 </details>